 Participants receive assistance in finding a volunteer match and then spend 20+ hours volunteering at their selected nonprofit organization.
 The program also includes a kick-off training session, reflection project, certificate of completion, and end-of-summer celebration, where they have the opportunity to share about their experience and hear from other participants.

 For more information on the VolunTEEN Summer Program, contact Melissa McCormick, Finance and Operations Manager, at firstname.lastname@example.org or (310) 212-5009.

 "Words cannot express how grateful I am to be in the Volunteer Center Youth Coalition.
 In this past year, I went from being a regular teenager, doing nothing, to a leader and a more active member of my community.
 I have done such a wide variety of different volunteer activities and feel as if I have truly made an impact in others' lives.
 I have/am still learning more leadership skills that differentiate me from my peers...
 I have made so many changes and have become a far better and more confident person because of the Volunteer Center Youth Coalition." - Gwyneth O., Redondo Union High School

-For more information on our programs for youth, contact Melissa McCormick, Director of Volunteer Services, at firstname.lastname@example.org or (310) 212-5009.
+For more information on our programs for youth, contact Melissa McCormick, Finance and Operations Manager, at email@example.com or (310) 212-5009.